privacyguides/privacyguides.org/docs/os/linux-overview.md

 ### MAC Address Randomization

-Many desktop Linux distributions (Fedora, openSUSE, etc) will come with [NetworkManager](https://en.wikipedia.org/wiki/NetworkManager), to configure Ethernet and Wi-Fi settings.
+Many desktop Linux distributions (Fedora, openSUSE, etc.) will come with [NetworkManager](https://en.wikipedia.org/wiki/NetworkManager), to configure Ethernet and Wi-Fi settings.

 It is possible to [randomize](https://fedoramagazine.org/randomize-mac-address-nm/) the [MAC address](https://en.wikipedia.org/wiki/MAC_address) when using NetworkManager.
 This provides a bit more privacy on Wi-Fi networks as it makes it harder to track specific devices on the network you’re connected to.
 It does [**not**](https://papers.mathyvanhoef.com/wisec2016.pdf) make you anonymous.